JKaraman93/helper-functions/activation_functions.md

 ## Summary

 **Relu** is usually a good default for the hidden layers, as it is fast and yields good results.
-Its ability to output precisely zero can also be useful in some cases (e.g., see Chapter 17).
-Moreover, it can sometimes benefit from optimized implementations as well as from hardware acceleration.

 The **leaky ReLU** variants of ReLU can **improve** the model's quality without hindering its speed too much compared to ReLU.